 Familial acromegaly.
 Acromegaly is a condition in adults that is caused by too much growth hormone.
 Familial acromegaly can occur as part of MEN (see above) or alone within a family.

 Choose “Next” (below, right) to continue reading this guide to learn about what symptoms a pituitary gland tumor can cause.
-Or, use the colored boxes located on the right side of your screen to visit any section.
+To continue reading this guide, use the menu on the side of your screen to select another section.